Hippodrome Picture Palace

 Architects: M. Ernest Runtz

 Styles: French Renaissance

 Previous Names: Crown Theatre, Peckham Hippodrome Theatre, Peckham Hippodrome Picture Theatre

 Located in the south-east London district of Peckham.
 The Crown Theatre opened on 31st October 1898 as a drama theatre with the Wilson Barrrrett Company in “The Sign of the Cross”.
 In 1898 it presented its first pantomime “Dick Whittington” starring Marie Lloyd, which ren for 2 months.
 It had an impressive facade, which was in a French Renaissance style.
 Inside the Grand Circle foyer were painted panels representing the Colonies.
 The theatre had a 35 feet wide proscenium opening, a 28 feet deep stage and a fully fitted fly-tower.

 It was soon re-named Peckham Hippodrome Theatre, becoming a variety theatre and came under the management of Walter Gibbons Circuit.
 Bioscope presentations were part of the variety programme.
 In July 1911, it became a full time cinema, known as the Hippodrome Picture Palace.
-Taken over by the Biocolour Circuit, it was taken over by Gaumont British Theatres in March 1927.
+Taken over by the Biocolour Picture Theatres circuit, they were taken over by Gaumont British Theatres in November 1926.
 Plans were announced that a new cinema was to be built on the site and the Hippodrome Picture Palace was closed in December 1928, ready for demolition.